Hey, I’m Chris!

 And that decision was the best one that I made in my internet marketing career.
 And it’s the #1 piece of advice I give to people starting out – to focus only on one key driver, and then get really damn good at it.

 That year, I reached my goal of hitting $100/day.
-And after 5 months of consistently crossing $3000/month, I quit my full-time job and have been working full-time from home ever since.
+And after 5 months of consistency, I quit my job and have been working full-time from home ever since.